 - classical and orchestral music

 - baroque, chamber and early music

 - brass or silver bands

 - marching or concert bands

 - opera

-- contemporary music (such as pop, rock, indie and alternative, metal and punk, soul, country, funk, hip-hop, R&B, grime, urban, blues, electronic, experimental, DJ's and producers that create original music or remixes/edits, turntablists and singersongwriters)
+- contemporary music (such as pop, rock, indie and alternative, metal and punk, soul, country, funk, hip-hop, R&B, grime, urban, blues, electronic, experimental, DJ's and

+producers that create original music or remixes/edits, turntablists and singer-songwriters)

-- folk, traditional and culturally specific music
+- · folk, traditional and culturally specific music

 - jazz

 - choral or gospel

 - youth music excluding Music in Education

-- grassroots music

-- independent record labels

-We can also consider applications from individuals who contribute to the creation and delivery of Music work in the above areas, such as producers or engineers for recorded work, curators of live music events who are involved directly with selection of artists or technical crew for live events.
+We can also consider applications from individuals who contribute to the creation and delivery of Music work in the above areas, such as producers or engineers for recorded work, curators of live grassroots music events and festivals who are involved directly with artistic programming and selection of artists, or technical crew for live events.
 Songwriters, stage and concert composers (excluding composition for media and screen, which comes under the Exceptional Talent remit of The Producers Alliance for Film and Television (Pact).), conductors and musical directors can also be considered.